-As I mentioned STM32 chips are very inexpensive and widely available as individual chips, mounted in convenient development boards or breakout boards.
+These chips are relatively inexpensive and widely available, often mounted in convenient development or breakout boards.

-Individual chips can be bought from electronic stores like Digi-Key or Mauser, but for the current purposes making your own PCB to mount them is quite inconvenient.
+Individual chips can be bought from electronic stores like Digi-Key or Mouser.
+For the current purpose though, making your own PCB to mount them is quite inconvenient.

 The other option is to get one of the nice development boards ST offers:

-Although these are cheap and amazing, we can go even cheaper with the great breakout boards available on Ebay.
-You can get a STM32F103 chip in a nice board for less than $5 (USD).
+Although these are cheap and amazing, we can go even cheaper with some breakout boards available on Ebay and others.
+You can get a STM32F103 chip in a nice board for less than $ 5 USD.

 STM32 chips are programmed using a ST-LINK device, which is an in-circuit debugger and programmer that interfaces with the chip using JTAG or Serial Wire Debugging (SWD).
 This is similar to the USBASP for AVR or the PICkit for PIC.

-Development boards like the Nucleo include the st-link hardware directly into the board, so you can connect it to a host computer using USB and program/debug the target chip on the board without any additional external hardware.
+Development boards like the Nucleo include the st-link hardware right on the board, so you can connect it to a host computer using USB and program/debug the target chip without any additional external hardware.

-If you’re using another breakout board (like the Ebay ones) or if you mounted a chip in a custom PCB, you will need an external st-link hardware.
-Fortunately they are also available for cheap on Ebay or you can buy the official one for a few extra bucks if you prefer, they both will work exactly the same with the flashing software.
+If you’re using breakout boards (like the Ebay ones) or if you mounted a chip in a custom PCB, you will need an external st-link hardware.
+Fortunately they are also available for cheap on Ebay, or you can buy the official one for a few extra bucks if you prefer, they both will work exactly the same with the flashing software.

-If you’re using a ST development board with the st-link built in just connect it to your computer and you’re ready to go, but for breakout boards and a dongle st-link you’ll need to connect four wires to it:
+If you’re using an ST development board with the st-link built-in just connect it to your computer and you’re ready to go, but for breakout boards and a dongle st-link you’ll need to connect four wires to it:

 ST-Link dongles have labeling on the front, just connect the right pins.
-On the board side, follow the labeling printed on the pins or use a JTAG/SWD pin out diagram if your board has a JTAG/SWD connector like mine.
-The connections for the st-link on the breakout board I’m using looks like this:
+On the board side, follow the labeling printed on the pins or use a pin out diagram.
+The connections for the st-link on the breakout board I’m using look like this:

 You’ll need a compiler, a debugger, some utilities to manage your binaries and the necessary software to flash your firmware using the ST-LINK device (dongle or built-in):

 You should be able to install them all of from your distribution repositories.
-But in case you can’t find
+In case you can’t find

-stlink on them, get it from the github repo.
+stlink on them, get it from the GitHub repository.

 stlink package provides these executables:

-- st-term (Allows to get log-like reports from the program on the target chip)
+st-term- Gives you log-like reports from the program on the target chip

-With the hardware connected and the PC software installed we can try it out and see if everything is working OK.
-Not example program yet though.
+With the hardware connected and the PC software installed we can try it out and see if everything is working.
+No example program yet though.

-Connect your st-link device (connected to the breakout board) or you development board to the host PC using USB and run:
+Connect your st-link device (connected to the breakout board) or your development board to the host PC using USB and run:

 $ st-info --probe